 When I worked in litigation support, I was charged with adequately briefing attorneys on the intricacies of the law before trial.
 If the judge corrected my employer in the courtroom, that would not bode well for me or for the client who stood to lose his property or freedom.
 It was my job to say to attorneys, “you are wrong and here’s why”.
 But I would not have been so bold unless I was directly asked for my assessment.

 My experience at a small law firm is a stark contrast to that of employees at many large corporations, where the door is not always open and employees are usually too timid to knock.
 In his WSJ article, Auriemma wrote, “The larger an organization gets, the less likely it is that bad news will travel smoothly up the chain.
 At big corporations, say organizational experts and former auto-industry executives, the mantra is ‘go along to get along’, and doing the right thing—which can mean stopping work on products vital to the bottom line—is often incompatible with pleasing the boss.”

-Many successful executives who use our feedback tool with their teams report that asking employees questions is what opens the door for honesty and candor.
+Many successful executives who use our employee feedback tool with their teams report that asking employees questions is what opens the door for honesty and candor.
 A good manager needs to ask their front-line experts questions to get the responses that they need to make good decisions.
 Feedback is about visibility, insight, and the ability to address issues before they become problems or in this case, tragedies.